 2. The theory is impractical.

 When descending downwind through a wind shear, airspeed may well increase suddenly but the increased drag load will cause the actual-speed to rapidly reduce at the same time.
-Therefore actual speed will not be constant and airspeed will not increase by the amount that the wind-speed changes.
+Therefore, actual speed will not be constant and airspeed will not increase by the amount that the wind-speed changes.
 The unbalanced drag-load will then cause the airspeed to reduce to the original point of equilibrium.
 Actual velocity will only be constant and airspeed increase, if the angle and rate of descent is increased, allowing gravity to overcome the extra drag.

 3. The theory does not explain how actual speed increases in the downwind turn